Kamayan: Boodle fight

-The name "boodle fight" likely originated from the term "boodle", which is American military slang for contraband sweets such as cake, candy and ice cream.
-A "boodle fight" is a party in which boodle fare is served.
-The term may have also been derived from "kit and caboodle"; caboodle is further derived from boodle or booty.
+The term "boodle" was originally American military slang at West Point for contraband sweets such as cake, candy and ice cream.
+A "boodle fight" originally only meant a party in which boodle fare is served.
+Cadets would compete with their fellows to grab as much ice cream, cake and other boodle fare as they could before it ran out.
+With the American colonization of the Philippines, the term "boodle" was carried over to the communal meals the Philippine armed forces ate in training and in the field, often off leaves and by hand due to necessity due to lack of utensils and plates.

 A growing number of Filipino restaurants are serving meals boodle fight-style.
 In commercial contexts, the dishes in a boodle fight are arranged equidistantly throughout the table to ensure everyone has equal access.
-Rice is typically plain steamed white rice that is not too mushy, sinangag (garlic rice), or rice cooked in coconut leaves (puso).
-Typical dishes aside from rice, includes inihaw (barbecues, including lechon, whole roasted pork), lumpia, fried meats (like crispy pata), tocino (cured pork), tapa, longganisa (sausages), pancit (noodles), boiled eggs or salted eggs, seafood, dried fish, and blanched, fresh, or stir-fried vegetables.
+Rice is typically plain steamed white rice, sinangag (garlic rice), or rice cooked in coconut leaves (puso).
+Typical dishes aside from rice tend to be dry, and include inihaw (barbecues, including lechon, whole roasted pork), lumpia, fried meats (like crispy pata), tocino (cured pork), tapa, longganisa (sausages), boiled eggs or salted eggs, seafood, dried fish, and blanched, fresh, or stir-fried vegetables.
 These are provided with a variety of sawsawan (dipping sauces), calamansi, bagoong, as well as pickled vegetables (atchara).
-Desserts are also included, like ripe or unripe Philippine mangoes, pineapples, watermelons, papaya, young coconut, leche flan, and various kakanin (rice cakes).
+Desserts are also included, like ripe or unripe Philippine mangoes, pineapples, watermelons, papaya, young coconut, and various kakanin (rice cakes).
 Drinks are usually fruit juices, beer, wine, or softdrinks.
-As a rule, soups and stews are not included.
+As a rule, foods that are less practical for eating with hands, like soups, stews, saucy dishes, pancit noodles and syrupy desserts like leche flan are not included.

+In contrast to commercial boodle fights, true military boodle fights remain regimented affairs.
+While the soldiers may eat together regardless of rank, rank does not disappear.
+The food is often utilitarian and not festive, and they have a strict time limit to consume the food.

+In 2000, during the Philippine government's all-out war approach against the Moro Islamic Liberation Front, then-President Joseph Estrada held and participated in boodle fights for government troops after the Battle of Camp Abubakar.
+Estrada and the soldiers feasted on truckloads of lechon and beer right in the captured camp.
+Since pork and alcohol are haram, this provoked the Muslim extremists further and garnered criticisms of insensitivity to Muslim Filipinos in general.